UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/second-exploration.md

 Visual Studio (Enterprise) has a useful feature that allows you to visualise your objects as a "Code Map".
 The Code Map for the `BodyParameter` class is shown above.

-The complete data model is shown below:
+The top level data model is shown below:

  <img src="./img/DataModel.png" alt="BodyParameter code map">

+ Note the type of `Weight` and `Height` are `BodyParameter`.

 ### Unit Tests